Mitigating Off-Policy Bias in Actor-Critic Methods with One-Step Q-learning: A Novel Correction Approach: Experiments

 \subsubsection{Impact of the Divergence Measure}

-As previously discussed in Remark \ref{rem:why_jsd}, we employ Jensen-Shannon divergence in our approach, a symmetric measure of the KL-divergence, to measure the distance between two multivariate Gaussians.
-This is due to the asymmetric characteristics of the JSD, that is, it does not penalize distributions that are very different as firmly as KL-divergence, which allows a further performance improvement in environments that usually require off-policy samples to be solved, e.g., HalfCheetah, as discussed.

-We test the resulting performance of AC-Off-POC when JSD is replaced with KL-divergence.
-These results are provided in Table \ref{table:ablation_kl}.
+We test the resulting performance of AC-Off-POC when JSD is replaced with KL divergence.
+These results are provided in Table~\ref{table:ablation_kl}.
 We obtain higher results with JSD in all of the environments.
-However, for the HalfCheetah environment, KL-divergence significantly degrades the performance.
+However, for the HalfCheetah environment, KL divergence significantly degrades the performance.
 As it severely penalizes transitions under which the policy distribution differs from the policy of interest, most off-policy transitions are not included in the gradient computation due to the corresponding small weights.
 As discussed, the HalfCheetah environment usually requires those off-policy transitions, and since the agent does not effectively use them, the performance drops.
-Overall, these empirical studies also verifies Remark \ref{rem:why_jsd}.
+Overall, these empirical studies also verify our discussions on the advantages of JSD over KL divergence.